Lucasgvdii/Take-The-Challenge/README.md

 Feel free to ask any questions about them or, given the case, to send me your own solutions!
 As almost always happens when programming, I do not assure you that these are the best solutions to the problems raised, but I hope they'll be useful to those who are curious!

-The problems will be solved in python, since I don't think the owners of the original web page (which allows users to send their solutions) would like to have already made solutions for their challenges in the languages they accept: C, C ++ and Java.
+The problems will be solved in Python, since I don't think the owners of the original web page (which allows users to send their solutions) would like to have already made solutions for their challenges in the languages they accept: C, C ++ and Java.

 Welcome aboard!